ab604/sotoncolours/README.md

   - `scale_fill_uos()`
   - `scale_colour_uos()`

-and the palettes can be called in the base plotting functions too.
-See examples below.
+and the palettes or specific colours can be called using `uos_cols()` and in the base plotting functions too.

+See examples below and more details in the vignette.

 ## Installation